 Stacie Carolyn Golin, PhD, Vice President

-Yvonne holds a special interest in Philosophy and Education and teaches as an Adjunct Professor for Northampton Community College.
+Yvonne holds a special interest in Philosophy and Education and has taught as an Adjunct Professor for Northampton Community College.
 She is active in the community and has served as the Chairperson for the 2013 and 2014 March of Dimes, Walk for Babies of Monroe County, and currently volunteers for the United Way.

 Yvonne’s love of teaching and desire to see more school choice options in Monroe County brought her to Summit School of the Poconos as a founding member.
 As a Board Member, she offers her expertise in the areas of business, strategic planning, pricing, and management.